docsforadobe/after-effects-scripting-guide/docs/other/viewer.md

 **Description**

 Moves the viewer panel to the front and places focus on it, making it active.
-Calling this method will set the [viewer’s active attribute](#viewer-active) to true.
+Calling this method will set the [viewer's active attribute](#viewer-active) to true.

 **Parameters**